coldtest-berlin/pq-single-address-backup/README.md

 ### Motivation
 Existing Bitcoin backups assume HD wallets and descriptors.
-For long-term inheritance and single-address cold storage, many users need something much simpler: one address one password one paper backup one QR code
+For long-term inheritance and single-address cold storage, many users need something much simpler:
+ -one address
+ -one password
+ -one paper backup
+ -one QR code
- No descriptors.
+ -No descriptors.
- No derivation paths.
+ -No derivation paths.
- No HD wallet knowledge required.
+ -No HD wallet knowledge required.
- Password protected like BIP-38 (2012): `WIF + password -> 6P...`
+ -Password protected like BIP-38 (2012): `WIF + password -> 6P...`

 **This does the same for PQ:**